gwsystems/systems_musings/topics.md

 # Scheduled Discussions

-We'll discuss the first time on this list in the next meeting.
+We'll discuss the first topic on this list in the next meeting.
 Make sure to scan the articles, and come with questions.

-- Virtualization hardware details in [Extended Page-Tables (EPT)](https://revers.engineering/mmu-ept-technical-details/) and implementation [details](https://revers.engineering/mmu-virtualization-impl-p1/)
 - Shrinking the kernel with link-time garbage collection (https://lwn.net/Articles/741494/)
--

 Add more links.

 # List of Potential Topics for Musing